Cookie Consent by Free Privacy Policy Generator

 • Avoid air-freighted food – non-EU food is flown around the world to get to your supermarket, generating a high carbon footprint.
 Check the country of origin before you purchase your fruit and vegetables, although remember food with thick skin like oranges and bananas are mainly transported by boat, so you can enjoy these low carbon foods guilt-free!
 You can also use a seasonal food guide to check what food is likely to be grown locally.

-• Less meat and dairy – reducing your meat and dairy intake will have the largest impact on your carbon footprint, particularly when avoiding red meat as cows and sheep produce methane emissions and have a high carbon footprint.
+• Less meat and dairy – reducing your meat and dairy intake will have the largest impact on your carbon footprint, particularly when avoiding red meat.
+Cows and sheep produce methane emissions and have a high carbon footprint.
 Trying out Meat-Free Mondays and other classic vegetarian meals can reduce your footprint, but also lead to a healthier diet.

-• Reduce waste – when wasted food goes to landfill, it not only wastes our money but rots and releases methane emissions.
-Instead of throwing it away, freeze any food that you will not eat in time (if freezer safe), explore leftover recipe ideas, donate it using apps such as OLIO, or add it to a compost bin for your garden.
+• Reduce food waste – when food goes to landfill, it not only wastes our money but rots and releases methane emissions.
+Instead of throwing it away, freeze any food that you will not eat in time (if freezer safe), explore leftover recipe ideas or add it to a compost bin for your garden.

 • Avoid plastic packaging – try to buy food without packaging and wash it when you get home.
 This is especially important for non-recyclable plastic packaging.
 If you can, go to local shops and markets where you can bring your own containers to fill.